parsiya/parsiya.net/content/post/2019/2019-03-09-path-join-filepath/index.markdown

 * `c:\windows\system32/drivers\etc\hosts`

 # What Should We Use Instead?
-Use [filpath.Join][filepath.join] instead.
+Use [filepath.Join][filepath.join] instead.
 It uses OS specific separators.

 Note 1: If you modify the example on the playground to `filepath.Join` you still get the same result.
 Obviously, Go playground is not running on Windows.